Considering Vaginal Birth After Cesarean

 Who will actually be there on birth day?
 Will this person encourage the use of an epidural “just in case.”

 When do I need to come to the hospital?

 If the provider is nervous enough about labor with a uterine scar that they want you at the hospital immediately, that’s a red flag.
 Staying home until active labor is widely acknowledged to prevent intervention generally.
 Since in a majority of cases there is nothing about VBAC labors that differs from regular old labor, this also holds true, of course, for VBAC.

-Will continuous fetal monitoring be required for VBAC?
+Will continuous fetal monitoring be required?

 Constant monitoring is often required or encouraged for TOLAC.
 You may not be able to avoid this, but continuous monitoring is shown to increase cesarean rates and not outcomes when compared to intermittent monitoring.

 Is there a limit to how long I can labor?

 Arbitrary limits on labor duration obviously increase the incidence of cesarean.
 Ask if, as long as both baby and mom are doing well, labor can take its time.

 Will you schedule a cesarean at 40 or 41 weeks?

 If there’s a restriction on how long you’re “allowed” to be pregnant, and a cesarean is scheduled for a certain number of weeks, that really limits the faith in your body’s ability to birth the baby.